wso2/docs-choreo-dev/en/docs/get-started/tutorials/create-your-first-webhook.md

 4. Click **Create**.This takes you to the **Components** page.

-5. On the **Components** page, click **Create** on the the **Webhook** card.
+5. On the **Components** page, click **Create** on the **Webhook** card.

     ![Create component](../../assets/img/tutorials/webhook/create-webhook.png){.cInlineImage-small}

 6. Provide authorization with your GitHub account by clicking  **Authorize with GitHub**.
 7. If you have not already authorized Choreo apps, click **Authorize Choreo Apps** when prompted.
-8. Select a GitHub account, a repository that includes a Ballerina project or a dockerfile, the relevant branch and the build preset as **Ballerina**.
+8. Select a GitHub account, a repository that includes a Ballerina project or a Dockerfile, the relevant branch, and **Ballerina** as the build preset.
 9. Enter a valid path relative to the root of your repository that points to the implementation of the webhook.
-If you have not designed and implemented your webhook yet, you can connect an empty repository or a sub-folder and proceed to create the component.
+If you have not designed and implemented your webhook yet, you can connect an empty GitHub repository or a sub-folder and proceed to create the component.

     !!! note
-        If you connect an empty repository to create the component, you cannot deploy the component.
+        If you connect an empty GitHub repository to create the component, you cannot deploy the component.
 Be sure to implement your webhook before proceeding to the deployment stage.

 10. Click **Next**.